vipulnaik/diet-exercise-health/profile-information/health-profile.md

 for 2024, see the [2024 exercise
 tracker](../events/2024/2024-exercise-tracker.md).

+My best practices around vaccinations, blood tests, and dental cleanings include breaks from exercise of varying durations.
+The magnitude of the break depends on the kind of activity.
+For instance, for dental cleanings, I only break on the day of.
+On the other hand, for blood tests, I break briefly from jogging for the prior day and day of , whereas for vaccines, I break briefly from jogging for the day of and next two days.
+Breaks from strength exercises are longer for vaccines and blood tests due to their impact on arm strength.
+See the [best-practices folder](../best-practices/) for more details.

 ### History of exercise

-Daily jogging has been something I have tried to maintain throughout my adult life, and I did something similar even as teen.
+Daily jogging has been something I have tried to maintain throughout my adult life, and I did something similar around age ten and then as a teenager.
 My ability to adhere to that goal has fluctuated based on weather conditions and time commitments.

 The switch to working-from-home in March 2020 (with the COVID-19 pandemic) helped me be more regular with daily jogging, as there was